 The application site and neighbouring land has been the subject of a number of planning applications over the past 30 years.
-The most relevant of these were applications to erect a new school in 2010 and 2013.
+The most relevant of these were applications to erect a new school in 2010, 2013 and 2015.

-The 2013 applications were for the erection of a new school on the adjacent site to the east (ref.
+The 2013 applications were for the erection of a new school on the adjacent site to the east (refs.
 W13/0391 & W13/1763).
 The second of these was granted permission.

-The 2010 application was for the erection of a new school on the current application site (ref.
-W10/1062).
-This was refused for the following reasons:
+The 2010 and 2015 applications were for the erection of a new school on the current application site (refs.
+W10/1062 & W15/1170).
+The 2010 application was refused for the following reasons:

-- "1.
-The proposals represent inappropriate development within the Green Belt and no very special circumstances were demonstrated to outweigh the harm to the Green Belt. - 2.
+- 1. The proposals represent inappropriate development within the Green Belt and no very special circumstances were demonstrated to outweigh the harm to the Green Belt. - 2.
 Harm to the setting of the Grade I Listed Church of John the Baptist and the Baginton Castle Scheduled Ancient Monument. - 3.
-Harm to national planning objectives of creating more sustainable patterns of development and local policies seeking to limit development in the rural area to that which meets a local need."
+Harm to national planning objectives of creating more sustainable patterns of development and local policies seeking to limit development in the rural area to that which meets a local need.